kluvi/adminer-admin/README.md

 ## How to use Adminer Admin without Laravel?

 - look at Downloader->download() - this part is responsible for downloading and editing of Adminer Editor (there should be done some replacements) - you should somehow run it.
 The parameters are taken from `config/adminer-admin.php`
-- use `AdminerFactory::require()` in your controllers to run Adminer Admin.
+- use `AdminerFactory::run()` in your controllers to run Adminer Admin.
 - now Adminer Admin should work - if not, please make an issue

 ```php